1Password/connect-sdk-python/README.md

 # creating client using OP_CONNECT_TOKEN, OP_CONNECT_HOST and OP_CONNECT_CLIENT_ASYNC environment variables
 client_from_env: Client = new_client_from_environment()

-# creates a client by supplying hostname, 1Password Connect API token, is_async flag
+# creates a client by supplying hostname, 1Password Connect API token and `is_async` flag
 client_from_token: Client = new_client(
     "{1Password_Connect_Host}",
     "{1Password_Connect_API_Token}",